Quote-tweets are voice moves, not engagement moves: the working framework

 1. Yes-and extension.
 The original post is correct as far as it goes; your QT extends it with the next layer the writer didn't reach.
 The extension is the voice.
 'Yes, and here's the corollary I noticed in our own data' works because the corollary is yours.

 2. Substantive disagreement.
-You disagree with the original on specific grounds and you say why in your voice.
+You disagree with the original on specific grounds and you say why in your style.
 Substantive disagreement is the highest-conversion QT type because the original poster engages, the watching audience reads the actual exchange, and your voice in the disagreement is what they remember.

 3. Application from experience.
 The original makes an abstract point; your QT makes the specific application from a case you actually saw.
 The application is voice-rich by nature because only you saw that specific case.